twit96/twit96/README.md

 -->

 ## Well <i>hello</i> world!
 My name is Tyler and I am a full-stack web developer.
-I am an experienced front-end web developer, and love tinkering with CSS, HTML, and JavaScript on my
+I am proficient in front-end web development, and love tinkering with CSS, HTML, and JavaScript on my
 <a href="https://twit96.github.io/"><b>portfolio website</b></a>.

 #### Speaking of JavaScript,